rkaunismaa/crewai-Playground/README.md

   OK!
 So how can I use LMStudio??
 Hmm for now, I am gonna stear clear of that question, just because it is working locally with ollama and I can see all the trace information with langtrace.

+  Hmm gonna install the latest version of CrewAI ... currently in the crewai conda environment, we are at crewai 0.80.0, and crewai-tools 0.14.0

+  14) pip install crewai --upgrade

+  And now we are at crewai 0.86.0 and crewai-tools 0.17.0

+  Nice.
+Running 'crewai run' from within the demo_app folder still runs without errors.
+And just to see how the demo_app may differ, I am going to run ...

+  crewai create crew demo_app_2 ... selecting 'ollama' as the provider, and 'ollama/mixtral' as the model.

+  I also ran 'ollama run mixtral'.